As with every aspect of our health, diet has a massive impact on egg quality and fertility.

 So, to help your body get rid of any toxins that have built up in your body, make sure to drink plenty of water.

-4. DO Stick to Wild-Caught Fish
+4. DO Reach for Wild-Caught Fish

 5. DON’T Skimp On Natural Fats